kkensuke/myjb/_sources/jb/mkjb.md

 ## Publish
 First, we make a repository named `test-book` on GitHub website without initializing.
-Second, we execute the commands below on your local computer
+Second, we execute the commands below in the test-book directory on your local computer.
 ```zsh
 echo "# test-book" >> README.md
 git init